 what can i do in buhanga eco park-rwanda

-Buhanga forest, depending on the weather conditions, allows nature walks in different directions yearly and at any time of the day, though it’s important to visit this forest very early in the morning and in the afternoon since it’s an appropriate time when the birds are actively singing, which makes hiking through this forest more interesting and enjoyable.
+Buhanga forest, depending on the weather conditions, allows nature walks in different directions at any time of the day, though it’s important to visit this forest very early in the morning and in the afternoon since it’s an appropriate time when the birds are actively singing, which makes hiking through this forest more interesting and enjoyable.

 Different sections in this forest have got different stories to tell regarding the kings and yore people's traditions of Rwanda.
 Therefore, Buhanga forest should be a must forest to visit because of its section breakdown below. view mountain gorilla trekking safaris

 According to Banyarwanda, the three-in-one tree was a sign of unity, peace, and harmony between the three Rwandan ethnic groups who served the King loyally.

 The three-in-one tree is called “Inyabutatu” in Kinyarwanda.
 According to the local people, it was a result of three different tree species; that is to say, the Inigabiro, Igihondondo, and Umusando that intertwined to form a three-in-one-tree.

 In that same place, you will also see a wonder termed Umuvumu by Banyarwanda, which is referred to as “the curse.”
 The reason as to why it is referred to as a curse by the Banyarwanda, is because it is said that one day thirty local men gathered and they cut it down for firewood but before they carried it home ,The tree turned back into the original state so the next day these men all perished with their families

 While you walk down to the small spring containing cold dark water where the kings' bathing water was withdrawn, According to the records of Rwanda in 1988, the local chief ordered his local men to dig this spring, but a night before the spring started to flow again, big snakes started to reside at the local chief's home for a number of days, though on the eighth day, the chief and his family were all dead.